biirrr/isef/docs/specification.md

 ### Question Attributes

-The question attributes object **MUST** contain the following keys:
+The question attributes object **MUST** contain the following key:

 * ``version``: A [semantic version number](https://semver.org/).

-The values for each key in the question attributes **MUST** fall into one of the following five categories:
+Additionally it **MAY** contain all the attributes that define the question to be shown to the participant.
+The values for each question attributes **MUST** be drawn from one of the following five categories:

 * ``null``: This key **MUST** be ignored by conforming implementations.
 * ``{user:singleValue}``: The value for this attribute **MUST** be acquired from the user setting up a study.